impress-org/support-manual/documentation/management.md

 Not all docs issues are created equal.
 Some issues are urgent, while others might be an ongoing goal.

 Support Leadership will indicate urgency by using Milestones.
-For example, a Milestone might be created that is connected to a specific Give version release.
-This means that the issues tied to that Milestone need to be completed by the time the new Give version is released.
+For example, a Milestone might be created that is connected to a specific GiveWP version release.
+This means that the issues tied to that Milestone need to be completed by the time the new GiveWP version is released.

 While there is always documentation work to be done, issues that are connected to any Milestone should be treated as the first priority.